I cringe every time a home seller and home buyer make contact with each other.

 A Word About Buyers “Love” Letters And Violation of Fair Housing Laws

-While this does not translate directly to talking to a buyer, it has everything to do with fair housing laws.
+While this does not translate directly to talking to a buyer, it has everything to do with fair housing laws and buyers and sellers communicating with one another.

-It has been extremely popular especially in a situation when there are multiple offers for the seller to choose from.
-The hope is the buyer can play on the sellers emotion.
+It has been trendy, especially in situations where there are multiple offers for the seller to choose from.
+The hope is the buyer can play on the seller’s emotions.

-My recommendation as a listing agent is for the seller not to read a buyers “love” letter, especially in a multiple offer situation.
+My recommendation as a listing agent is for the seller not to read a buyers “love” letter.
 The danger is a seller picks an offer based on the “love” letter, from the family when there was a similar offer from an unmarried couple.

-I have had sellers in the past say “I really want my house to go to a family to raise their kids like we did in this house”.
-Furthermore they may have met the family coming through their home, had a brief chat and felt a connection, even with out the letter.
+I have had sellers say, “I really want my house to go to a family to raise their kids as we did in this house.”
+Furthermore, they may have met the family coming through their home, had a brief chat, and felt a connection, even without the letter.
 But never, ever pick an offer based on the people.

-The danger is the decision is giving favor to a family, because you want your home to continue being a great family home and you felt connected to the buyer either thru their love letter or you actual met them.
-Meanwhile turning down the same offer from the unmarried couple (Marital Status is a protected class by Massachusetts state law).
+The danger is that the decision favors a family because you want your home to continue being a great family home, and you feel connected to the buyer either through their love letter or you actually met them.
+Meanwhile, they turned down the same offer from the unmarried couple (Marital Status is a protected class by Massachusetts state law).

-A clear violation of fair housing laws.
-An offer can be included or excluded based on financial consideration, strength of financing and/or terms and conditions, not on the people behind the offer.
-As a matter of fact the less you know about the people behind the offer the less chance you can get in trouble.
+This is a clear violation of fair housing laws.
+An offer can be included or excluded based on financial consideration, strength of financing, and/or terms and conditions, not on the people behind the offer—the less you know about the people behind the offer, the less chance you can get in trouble.

 Reason #3 Sellers Make Wrong Assumptions About Home Buyers

-Often when sellers and buyers do run across each other the exchange is quick and sellers have a tendency to make quick assumptions.
-When an assumption is made, usually a misstatement will follow.
+Often, when sellers and buyers run across each other, the exchange is quick, and sellers tend to make quick assumptions.
+When an assumption is created, a misstatement will usually follow.

-As you can see above, assumptions can get you into trouble when it comes to fair housing laws.
+As you can see above, assumptions can get you into trouble regarding fair housing laws.

-Everybody is different and you just don’t always know how a buyer will react or what will push their buttons.
-But, what I can tell you, if you offend a buyer they may just walk away no matter how much they like your home.
+Everybody is different and you don’t always know how a buyer will react or what will push their buttons.
+But, what I can tell you is if you offend a buyer, they may walk away no matter how much they like your home.

-You may just be the type of person that loves that, but who says the potential buyer is looking for exactly what you want.
-As a matter of fact, they could be cringing because they want, quiet and privacy.
+You may be the type of person who loves that, but who says the potential buyer is looking for exactly what you want?
+They could be cringing because they want quiet and privacy.

-Or maybe you point out the busy road that always concerned you with the kids and follow up by saying its never been a problem.
-Maybe the home buyer didn’t think about the busy road now you have highlighted a negative.
+Or maybe you point out the busy road that always concerned you with the kids and follow up by saying it’s never been a problem.
+Perhaps the home buyer didn’t think about the busy road, and you have highlighted a negative.

 Never make assumptions about home buyers and what they want or need.
-A buyer’s agent has spent time getting to know their buyers and generally know what is important to them or not in their new home.
+A buyer’s agent has spent time getting to know their buyers and generally knows what is important to them in their new home or not.

 Reason #4 Misunderstandings

-Occasionally a home buyer and seller get together, unbeknownst to both agents and prior to the closing.
-With out an agent present misunderstandings can certainly arise.
+Occasionally a home buyer and seller get together, unbeknownst to both agents and before the closing.
+Without an agent present, misunderstandings can undoubtedly arise.

-Years ago, I had a buyer drive by the home they were about to purchase and engage in a conversation with the seller.
-They liked each other and it seemingly went well and promises made to each other.
+Years ago, I had a buyer drive by the home they were about to purchase and converse with the seller.
+They liked each other and it seemingly went well and promises were made to each other.

-The seller had promised the buyer they were completely painting the home’s interior prior to the sale and the buyer could pick two colors of their choice.
-I get a phone call a couple of days later, the painters were coming in two days and the seller wanted the buyers color choices.
-The buyers were freaking out saying they needed to get an interior decorator in…… You get my drift and turned in to two people pissed off at each other and then starting to mistrust each other.
+The seller had promised the buyer they were completely painting the home’s interior before the sale and the buyer could pick two colors of their choice.
+A couple of days later, I got a phone call saying the painters were coming in two days, and the seller wanted the buyer’s color choices.
+The buyers were freaking out, saying they needed to get an interior decorator in…… You get my drift.
+It turned into the buyer and seller being annoyed with each other and creating mistrust among both parties.

-Even after that was all said and done, the buyers had also promised the seller they could store items in one side of the garage for a month or two after the closing.
-The final walk through comes and I say something about the one side being packed full of items including a Range Rover.
+Even after all was said and done, the buyers had also promised the seller they could store items on one side of the garage for a month or two after the closing.
+The final walk-through comes, and I say something about the one side being packed with items, including a Range Rover.
 The buyers told me they already made arrangements with the seller.
-Okay…. what can I do about it now.
+Okay…. what can I do about it now?

-3 months go buy the seller hasn’t picked up their stuff, than 5 months and the buyer is pissed yelling at me.
+Three months go by; the seller hasn’t picked up their stuff, then five months later, and the buyer is angry and yelling at me.
 I told the buyer I was not made aware of the arrangement they had made and it was certainly not something I would have recommended in the first place.
-And, secondly if the buyer insisted on allowing it there is a way to legally protect their rights that I would have insisted on.
+And secondly, if the buyer insisted on allowing it, there is a way to protect their rights that I would have insisted on legally.

 Another case of buyers and sellers having good intentions that turned bad.
-When it comes to agreements about a property you are about to sell it is important that your agent is aware of them so they are handled in a proper and legal way that protects your interest.
+When it comes to agreements about a property you are about to sell, it is essential that your agent is aware of them so they are handled properly and legally that protects your interest.

 Reason #5 You Say Too Much